 DHS EHS-CCP staff continues to recognize the importance of professional development that has a clear focus on infant and toddler quality care.
-To support learning and work towards continuous improvement the DHS EHS-CCP program will continue to collaborate with First 3

-Years to provide ongoing training for teachers and support to managers in the implementation of Trauma Informed Care, Impacts of Trauma on Families and Child Behavior, Secondary Trauma and Professional Wellbeing, Ethic for Early Childhood Practitioners as well as Reflective Supervision to name a few.
-Training topics will help teachers to increase their awareness and understanding of impacts of trauma on our most vulnerable children.
+To support learning and work towards continuous improvement the DHS EHS-CCP program will continue to collaborate with First Three Years to provide ongoing training for teachers and support to managers in the implementation of Trauma Informed Care, Impacts of Trauma on Families and Child Behavior, Secondary Trauma and Professional Wellbeing, Ethics for Early Childhood Practitioners as well as Reflective Supervision to name a few.
+Training topics will help EHS-CCP staff including teachers to increase their awareness and understanding of impacts of trauma on our most vulnerable children.

-Top priorities for the 2022-2023 program year include the continuation of strengthening the coaching system in building the Peer Coach support through the work with the DHS EHS-CCP early education services mentors as well as strengthening the work around Trauma Informed Care (TIC) with the child care staff.
+Top priorities for the 2023-2024 program year include the continuation of strengthening the coaching system in building the Peer Coach support through the work with the DHS EHS-CCP early education services mentors as well as strengthening the work around Trauma Informed Care (TIC) with the child care staff.
 The EHS-CCP Program continues to work towards training and supporting teachers with the implementation of the Teaching Pyramid Model.
-Implementation of the Pyramid Model will promote the social and emotional development of infants and toddlers and ensure classroom strategies are trauma informed.
+Implementation of the Pyramid Model will allow the program to continue to promote the social and emotional development of infants and toddlers but provide a framework to ensure classroom strategies, program policies, and program procedures are trauma informed.
+The Pyramid Model Framework will provid the EHS-CCP program needed tools, strategies and supports to ensure the workforce is able to adopt and sustain evidence base practices.
+The DHS EHS-CCP Early Education Services team will provide support to Peer Coaches and child care staff to ensure strategies and practices that support each tier of the Pyramid Model are being implemented including: creating nurturing environments that are responsive and supportive to children's inquiry and development, ensure teaching staff are equipped to promote prevention through targeted social-emotional strategies that support children at risk of challenging behaviors and a system to provide individual support for children who may need intensive intervention.
+One important element of the Model is the focus to understand and see behavior as a form of communication.
+Working to reframe child care staff views and understanding on behaviors that challenge us is fundamental to the framework and the purpose for program implementation.